Inside the Survivor’s Guide

 Open Path Collective

-Open Path Collective is a non-profit organization that serves clients who lack health insurance or whose health insurance doesn’t provide adequate mental health benefits.
+Open Path Collective is a non-profit organization.
+They serve clients who lack health insurance or whose health insurance doesn’t provide adequate mental health benefits.
 After paying a membership fee of $59, the subscriber will have access to therapy for $30-$60 per session.

 Help us #endAFE!